huzaifakhan771/punctuation-and-capitalization/README.md

-# punctuation-and-capitalization
-Flask app for restoring punctuation and capitalization of sentences/paragraphs using NLP
+Flask API for restoring punctuation and capitalization in a sentence/paragraph using NLP The model can be downloaded from [this link](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/nemo/models/punctuation_en_bert)